firefoxos-gamedev/book/gameloop.md

 ## Simulating The World

 This is the part where we code the simulation part.
 In this part we need to take care of moving the ball and colliding with stuff.
-One could thing is that thanks to the physics system we don't need to compute the ball position.
-In the ```addBall()``` function we add a initial velocity and bounciness so in each ```update()``` call the physics system will calculate the new position and collision with the world bounds on its own, we don't need to do anything.
-The ball collisions with the blocks and the player need to be implemented by us.
+One thing is that thanks to the physics system we don't need to compute the ball position.
+In the ```addBall()``` function we add its initial velocity and bounciness so that in each ```update()``` call the physics system will calculate its new position and collision with the world bounds on its own, we don't need to do anything.
+The ball collisions with the blocks and the player need to be implemented by us though.

 ### Colliding with blocks

 We're going to use two functions to check collisions with blocks.
-One is the check itself that we'll be called from ```update()``` the other is a callback that will be called by the physics system if the collision is true.
+One is the check itself that will be called from ```update()```.
+The other is a callback that will be called by the physics system if the collision is true.
 First lets build the check.

 {lang="js", title="game.js: the checkHitWithBlocks() function", line-numbers=on}
 ~~~~~